Master of Arts in Arts Administration (MAAA)

 As a MAAA student, you’ll learn from top scholars in arts management and cultural policy.
 In addition to being committed educators, O'Neill faculty members are highly regarded by their peers in the arts management industry and at academic institutions across the country.
 Combining faculty and practical expertise with the astonishing variety of cultural offerings on campus and in Bloomington, students can look forward to an intellectually and culturally stimulating experience in the study and practice of arts management, while preparing themselves for leadership in the arts in the decades ahead.

-Over 60% of O’Neill master’s students receive funding.
+100% of O’Neill master’s students are considered for funding.

 Competitive funding packages are available to assist in making our top-ranked school affordable.
 Email us about funding your degree.